PreventX Program 2026

 With 16 parallel sessions and a plenary session to open and close each day, delegates will hear from those leading prevention work across systems and settings, in their communities, and workplaces.

-Day one we will look at storytelling as a prevention skill we use in our work,
+- Day one we will look at storytelling as a prevention skill we use in our work

-Day two will dive deeper into stories from prevention in practice
+- Day two will dive deeper into stories from prevention in practice

 Explore the draft program below.
-This program is current as at 17 December 2025.
+This program is current as at 12 Jan 2026.

 DAY 1: Tuesday 24 March 2026